 - Measurement of the splash diameter

 - Height from which to drop water

-Worksheet: Have the student teams record measurements, answer questions, make calculations and graph data on the worksheet.
+Worksheet: Have teams record measurements, answer questions, make calculations and graph data on the worksheet.
 Review their answers to gauge their mastery of the subject.

 Concluding Discussion: Ask the students and discuss as a class: